gsaldanas/gsaldanas/README.md

+KVH276/README.md
-- 👋 Hi, I’m @gsaldanas
+👋 Hi, I’m Gaspar
-- 🌱 I’m currently learning FULL STACK DEVELOPMENT
+👀 I’m interested in anything to do with Full-Stack development 🌱 I’m currently learning HTML, CSS, Javascript, PHP
+💞️ I’m looking to collaborate on any basic front-end project with HTML, CSS, Javascript, PHP, ...